 “Now, O Israel, listen to the statutes and the judgments which I am teaching you to perform, so that you may live and go in and take possession of the land which YHWH, the Elohim of your fathers, is giving you.
 2You shall not add to the word which I am commanding you, nor takeaway from it that you may keep the commandments of YHWH your Elohim which I command you.
 Deuteronomy 4: 1-2

 At the end of King Solomon’s reign, 10 of the 12 tribes split off and became the Northern Kingdom of Israel.
 The tribes of Judah and Benjamin made up the Southern Kingdom.
-YHWH divorced the ten northern tribes for not following the Torah and whoring after other gods.
-They were scattered among the nations.
+The people of the Northern Kingdom were scattered among the nations.
 Because the tribe of Judah was the dominant tribe they all became known as Jews.
 Today, because of bad translations of the Bible and the lack of or desire to study the word and test everything, most people falsely assume that the Torah does not apply to them because it was ONLY for the Jews!
 As we have hopefully shown, this is a grievous error and the Torah, Feast Days, and Sabbath are not just for the Jews, but for anyone who wishes to be in covenant with YHWH.